SilenceOverflow/CS-Learning-Resources/README.md

 > Also, this is a **To-Do** list for me.
 I hope this could be a beginner's guide to some specific fields in or related to  computer science, such as **machine learning**, **computer vision**, and **SLAM**, etc.

 >
-> You may refer to a webpage version [Here](https://youjiexia.github.io/2017/04/19/Learning-Resources-for-Computer-Science/).
+> You may refer to a webpage version here [Link1](https://youjiexia.github.io/2017/04/19/Learning-Resources-for-Computer-Science/) or [Link2](https://youjiexia.github.io/CS-Learning-Resources/).
 >
 > **Still Updating**!